Over the years I’ve been developing film, I must have run into every problem in the book at least once.

 There is one caveat: reticulation is much more common when using a mono bath developer like Cinestill DF96.
 If using a mono bath developer, keep the solution at room temperature.
 When pushing the film in a mono bath, bring your film up to the right temperature in a water bath, and keep it in the water bath during development to reduce the chance of getting reticulation.

-Excessive foam or bubbles in your film developer
+Foam or bubbles in your film developer

 It is quite a shock to open your developing tank and see it full of bubbles.
 In normal circumstances, the film developer shouldn’t produce many — if any — bubbles.